About This Chapter

 13. Cause and Effect Relationship: Definition & Examples

-This lesson explores the relationship between cause and effect and teaches you about the criteria for establishing a causal relationship, the difference between correlation and causation, and more.
+The relationship between cause and effect will be explored in this lesson.
+Learn about the criteria for establishing a causal relationship, the difference between correlation and causation, and more.

 Earning College Credit